syncfusion-content/ej2-angular-docs/ej2-angular/visual-studio-integration/create-project.md

 The following steps help you to create the Syncfusion Angular application through the Visual Studio:

-1. Open the Visual Studio 2017 or later.
+1. Open the Visual Studio 2022.

 2. To create a Syncfusion Angular project, follow either one of the options below: